Skip to main content

 macOS

-Open the Terminal application and enter the command sudo su - and provide your password.
+Open the Terminal application and enter the command sudo su - and enter your password.
 The database log is then located at:

 /Library/Application\ Support/FlexiBee/Data/pg_log/startup.log

-However, the file is not accessible by default at this location, so it can be copied to another location.
+However, it is not accessible by default in this location, so it can be copied to another location.

-The following command copies the log to your Documents folder, where it can be read and shared:
+The command to copy the log to the Documents folder, from where it can be read and sent:

 sudo cp /Library/Application\ Support/FlexiBee/Data/pg_log/startup.log ~/Documents/ && sudo chmod 777 ~/Documents/startup.log